 Begin by sanding everything.
 This might feel tedious when you’re excited to get building, but trust me.
 It’s much faster, easier, and better for the end product to sand now than after the toy box is assembled.

-Following instructions, set up your beloved Kreg jig at the 3/4” depth mark.
+Following instructions, set up the Kreg jig at the 3/4” depth mark.

 Drill your four pocket holes (two per side).